Science Technology Engineering Mathematics and Environmental Education Research Group

 Expression of Interest: Presentations

-The closing date for expressions of interest is Friday 27th September 2019.
+The closing date for expressions of interest is EXTENDED to Friday 18th October 2019.

 If you are interested in presenting at this symposium please submit your expression of interest using the form below.
 All submissions will be acknowledged upon receipt and reviewed mid October.
 The draft program will be released mid October.